mozilla/nunjucks/MAINTENANCE.md

    npm publish
    ```

 8. Make sure docs are up-to-date.
-You need to copy all the `nunjucks*.js` files
+You need to copy all the `govjucks*.js` files
    in `browser/` to the docs.
 This is where the "download" link points to in
    the docs.
 You also need to copy the tests into the docs, for the online
    browser tests. ``make prod`` in the ``docs/`` dir will handle these tasks
    for you.
 Push (force push if necessary) the build out _site folder onto the
-   `gh-pages` branch of the `nunjucks` repo to get it live.
+   `gh-pages` branch of the `govjucks` repo to get it live.
 One way to do that
    is the following commands.
 These commands presume that you have another
-   nunjucks git clone inside the (git-ignored) `docs/_site` directory, checked
+   govjucks git clone inside the (git-ignored) `docs/_site` directory, checked
    out to the `gh-pages` branch (and tracking `origin/gh-pages`).
 (To set that
    up the first time, `cd docs/_site`, `rm -rf *`, `git clone
-   git@github.com:mozilla/nunjucks.git .`, and `git checkout gh-pages`).
+   git@github.com:gunjam/govjucks.git .`, and `git checkout gh-pages`).

    ```
    cd docs && make prod